Soares/simplifience.com/post/reality/symbology.md

 ---
 layout: post
-title: Symbols are not Symbology
+title: Symbols are not what they symbolize
 ---

 This is not a pipe.